-In the central highlands of Iceland, you will find a beautiful geothermal area, called Hveravellir or the Hot Spring Fields.
-It is one of the pearls of Iceland, a nature reserve 650 meters above sea-level.
-After driving through the vast, barren highlands it is so lovely to encounter such an oasis.
+In the central highland of Iceland, you will find a beautiful geothermal area, called Hveravellir or the Hot Spring Fields.
+It is one of the pearls of Iceland, a nature reserve 650 meters above sea level.
+After driving through the vast, barren highland it is so lovely to encounter such an oasis.

 The geothermal area here has been called the most beautiful geothermal area in Iceland.
 Here is also a lovely hot pool in a geothermal river, in which one can bathe.
 It is awesome sitting in this hot pool in the wilderness of Iceland, in between two of Iceland's glaciers, Langjökull and Hofsjökull glaciers.